 Two-time Olympian Lendon Gray is the main instructor of the program.
-The goal of the Winter Intensive Training Program is to give opportunities for youth riders to participate in consistent and extensive training not only in the saddle, but in all areas of horse care, riding and training theory, and competition skills.
-There may be options at times to ride with other trainers.
+The goal of the Winter Intensive Training Program is to give opportunities for youth riders to participate in consistent and extensive training/ not only in the saddle, but in all areas of horse care, riding and training theory, and competition skills.
+Often times throughout the program, you may have the option to ride with a guest trainer.